GSA/digitalgov.gov/content/news/2022/09/2022-09-21-creating-a-culture-of-innovation-at-your-agency.md

 source: 18f
 date: 2022-09-12 10:10:00 -0500
 title: Creating a culture of innovation at your agency
-deck: Creating a culture of innovation at your agency.
-When we talk about “innovation” in government tech, what do we mean?
+deck: **Creating a culture of innovation at your agency**&mdash;When we talk about “innovation” in government tech, what do we mean?
 During a recent project, 18F partnered with a government innovation lab to help them understand the impact innovation can have at their organization.
-summary: Creating a culture of innovation at your agency.
-When we talk about “innovation” in government tech, what do we mean?
+summary: **Creating a culture of innovation at your agency**&mdash;When we talk about “innovation” in government tech, what do we mean?
 During a recent project, 18F partnered with a government innovation lab to help them understand the impact innovation can have at their organization.